Create a workspace

 Create an end user Register the end user as shown in step 2 above.

-Create an MCP server with endUserId curl TypeScript SDK Python SDK TypeScript Python
+Create an OAuth or bearer-enabled MCP server curl TypeScript SDK Python SDK TypeScript Python

 curl -X POST https://api.weavz.io/api/v1/mcp/servers \